-LWV New Mexico Positions
+LWV of New Mexico Positions

 The positions of the League of Women Voters are the result of thorough study of issues where governmental policies can make a difference.
 In addition to the LWVUS national positions, local Leagues and the state League choose topics for study, called the "Program."
 On the basis of our positions, the League determines its priorities for action and advocacy.